niklas-palm/eqt-deep-research/preprocess-data/README.md

 - Combines results into a clean markdown document
 - New document then manually uploaded to S3, and indexed in Bedrock Knowledge base for retrieval

+> [!NOTE]
+> To effectively maintain page numbering to simplify references, we could refrain from merging the md files.

 ### Knowledgebase config

 - Hierarchical chunking